Ancillary Connecticut Home Inspection Services

 Lead Paint Testing

 If you own or are purchasing a home constructed prior to 1978 lead paint may be present.
 Lead-based paint can present a health hazard if it is chipping, flaking, crushed, or sanded into dust.
 Low levels of exposure to lead can cause health effects such as learning disabilities and behavioral problems in children.
 Of the three types of predominant lead paint testing methods we only endorse one method, X-ray fluorescence (XRF), in the diagnosis of whether lead paint is present inside or outside the home.
 Other methods such as swab testing or core sampling used by some home inspectors may have their place in testing methodologies, but only X-ray fluorescence (XRF) can test broad areas and provide accurate testing.
-Since the cost of this equipment ($18,000 to $50,000) is too prohibitive to be profitable for only the occasional testing requested from a home inspector, a dedicated environmental testing lab or specialist should provide this service.
+Since the cost of this equipment ($18,000 to $50,000) is too prohibitive to be profitable for only the occasional testing, a dedicated environmental testing lab or specialist should provide this service.